-Rodell Rosel has already attracted interest among the major opera companies in the U.S. He made his debut at the Lyric Opera of Chicago as Remendado in Carmen.
-Since that time, he appeared on their stage as Mime in Das Rheingold, Goro in Madama Butterfly, Pang in Turandot, Monastatos in Die Zauberflöte, the Prince and Man Servant in Lulu, the First Priest in Die Zauberflöte, Borsa in Rigoletto and as Faninal’s Major-domo in Der Rosenkavalier, Altoum in Turandot and the Second Jew in Salome, Bardolph in Falstaff, Ruiz in Il Trovatore, Benvoglio in Roméo et Juliette, Dr. Blind in Die Fledermaus, the Four Servants in Les Contes d’Hoffman and Monastatos in Die Zauberflöte and Valzacchi in Der Rosenkavalier.
+Rodell Rosel is a guest of the major opera companies in the U.S. Following his debut at the Lyric Opera of Chicago as Remendado in Carmen, he has appeared on their stage as Mime in Das Rheingold, Goro in Madama Butterfly, Pang in Turandot, Monastatos in Die Zauberflöte, the Prince and Man Servant in Lulu, the First Priest in Die Zauberflöte, Borsa in Rigoletto and as Faninal’s Major-domo in Der Rosenkavalier, Altoum in Turandot and the Second Jew in Salome, Bardolph in Falstaff, Ruiz in Il Trovatore, Benvoglio in Roméo et Juliette, Dr. Blind in Die Fledermaus, the Four Servants in Les Contes d’Hoffman and Monastatos in Die Zauberflöte and Valzacchi in Der Rosenkavalier.
 He has appeared on the stage of the Metropolitan Opera as Valzacchi in Der Rosenkavalier conducted by James Levine and as Nathaniel and Franz in their new production of Les Contes d’Hoffman.
 He has also appeared with the Royal Opera House, Covent Garden as Monsastatos.

 Elsewhere, he has appeared with Los Angeles Opera, Seattle Opera, Pittsburgh Opera and Tulsa Opera as Goro in Madama Butterfly, Houston Grand Opera as Mime in Das Rheingold and Siegfried, Squeak in Billy Budd, Dancing Master in Ariadne auf Naxos, and Goro, Seattle Opera as Monastatos, Wolf Trap Opera as the Governor in Candide and the Dancing Master in Ariadne auf Naxos, the Florentine Opera as Monastatos in The Magic Flute, Little Bat in Susannah, Njegus in The Merry Widow, and in the title role of Albert Herring, Santa Fe Opera in the world premiere of The Letter, the Ravinia Festival as Curzio in Le Nozze di Figaro, Spoletta, and Arbace in Idomeneo, The Dallas Opera as Anthony Candolino in the world premiere of Heggie’s Great Scott, and the Cleveland Orchestra as the 1st Jew in Salome, and Kentucky Opera as the Dancing Master in Ariadne auf Naxos, Arizona Opera as Loge in Das Rheingold, Numi Opera in the title role of Zemlinsky’s Der Zwerg, and the National Theater in Taiwan as Mime.